 Firstly, you can book a lake, or even just a peg, as you would in the UK simply fish at a French venue.
 These are often known as ‘Drive and Survive’ options in which you provide your own transportation, tackle, bait, and food, and bivvy up the duration of your stay, like you, would in any lake usually.
 You can also add food, bait, and tackle packages to these deals, which increase the price, but it does save you a lot of extra effort and expense in transportation and beefier tackle for the larger French carp.

 If you’re looking for a more comfortable or social trip away to France, you should consider a lake with its own accommodation.
 With these sites, you book out the accommodation and the lake for a set period, usually a long weekend or a week at a time.
-Different sized lakes and accommodations suit different numbers or anglers, but it shouldn’t be too hard to find a venue that suits you perfectly with so many on the market.
+Different sized lakes and accommodations suit different numbers of anglers, but it shouldn’t be too hard to find a venue that suits you perfectly with so many on the market.
 Some of these lakes even have a pool on-site for when the fish aren’t biting.

-What do the accommodations look like?
+What does the accommodation look like?

 The accommodation on the French lakes differs from complex to complex.
 Usually, they feature a house or gite, with the lake situated just a few steps from the building, allowing you to stick close by to your rods when fishing.
-The homes will feature everything any other home would, with a kitchen to prepare meals for everyone, a dining room to eat and talk tactics, nice beds for a good night’s sleep, and usually they feature a nice patio area to have a few beers after a long day of battling whopping carp.
+The homes will feature everything any other home would, with a kitchen to prepare meals for everyone, a dining room to eat and talk tactics, nice beds for a good night’s sleep, and usually, they feature a nice patio area to have a few beers after a long day of battling whopping carp.

 The standard varies from site to site, and of course, the more luxurious the accommodation is, the more expensive it tends to be.
-If you’re looking for a social trip with your mates, the likelihood is that you’ll be spending more time fishing and sitting around a BBQ than sat inside the accommodation, but if you’re taking the family on holiday you may want to pay the extra for a more luxurious accommodation and picking one with a pool would probably go down great with the kids!
+If you’re looking for a social trip with your mates, the likelihood is that you’ll be spending more time fishing and sitting around a BBQ than sitting inside the accommodation, but if you’re taking the family on holiday you may want to pay the extra for more luxurious accommodation and picking one with a pool would probably go down great with the kids!

 How much are the lakes?